-Salt lowers the melting point of ice, gets it off the roadways, and it allows tires to get traction, especially when it is mixed with light gravel.
+Salt lowers the melting point of ice, gets it off the roadways, and allows tires to get traction, especially when mixed with light gravel.
 When I leave my apartment overlooking the Tennessee River valley below, I hope for no ice on the roadway.
 I hope for days when salt is unnecessary.

 Haskell says that Kepler might have had more luck had he accepted the existence of atoms.
-I am not so certain that this would have led to the discovery of the six-sided ring formed by six water molecules.
+I am not so sure that this would have led to the discovery of the six-sided ring formed by six water molecules.
 Kepler would also have to have known about the weak bond between the hydrogen atoms of one molecule and the oxygen atom of an adjoining molecule, credited with the hexagonal structure.

 The hexagonal ring structure makes ice expand as it freezes and cools.
 This is why ice floats on top of the water.
 I have seen fish trapped in ice and apparently frozen solid.
-When the ice thaws they may revive and skid about on their fins on top of the ice until they find a hole and return to the pond from whence they came.
+When the ice thaws, they may revive and skid about on their fins on top of the ice until they find a hole and return to the pond from whence they came.
 The sight of fish swimming in puddles atop the ice astonished me.